sammyf/ollimca/README.md

 * For querying the databases:
-  * basically any computer that can run ollama and python, even on the CPU and has at least 8GB RAM (it might still work with 4GB, but I can't test it) I run the embedding on an raspberry pi 5/8GB and it's still fast enough.
+  * basically any computer that can run ollama and python, even on the CPU and has at least 8GB RAM (it might still work with 4GB, but I can't test it) I run the embedding on an raspberry pi 5/8GB and it's still fast enough, once the initial model-loading is done.

 ### installation :